Police: NJ mom left special needs son, 10, in woods

 SPRINGFIELD TWP., N.J.
-(WPVI) --New Jersey state police have arrested a woman for allegedly abandoning her 10-year-old special needs son in the woods.
+(WPVI) --A woman has been arrested for allegedly abandoning her 10-year-old special needs son in the woods, the New Jersey State Police say.

-Debra Wisler, 39, of Millville Township, has been arrested and charged with endangering the welfare of a child.
+Debra Wisler, 39, of Millville Township, was arrested and charged with endangering the welfare of a child.

+Action News went to Wisler's home in Millville on Tuesday afternoon, hoping to get her side of the story.
+But she stopped us before we even set foot on her property.

+"I don't want my business all out there.
+Just please leave the property.
+I'm asking you nicely," Wisler told Action News from her porch.

-According to police, a passing motorist discovered the child in a wooded area near the visitor's center at Joint Base McGuire-Dix-Lakehurst on Thursday.
+According to police, a passing motorist discovered the child on Thursday in a wooded area near the visitor's center at Joint Base McGuire-Dix-Lakehurst, more than 70 miles from the family home.

 The boy was given food and water and checked out by military first responders.
 He was found to have just minor, non-life-threatening injuries.